nickmeldrum/basic-ajax/README.md

 # Basic-Ajax

-A small and simple module wrapping the xhr (XMLHttpRequest) object.
+A promisified XMLHttpRequest wrapper with json support, extensibility hooks and fixes to most common xhr issues built in.

 This module's functions (GET, POST, PUT, PATCH and DELETE) returns a promise (https://promisesaplus.com/.)